Imagine a middle school where...

 - move from concrete to abstract thinking that will enable them to grasp how specific information connects to the "big picture.”

-"Explore Week" each April provides middle schoolers with a multi-day theme-focused experience by grade.
-Trips include biking and geocaching, and exploring the city of Philadelphia.
+- "E-Term" each April provides middle schoolers with a multi-day theme-focused experience by grade.
+Trips include biking and service projects, and exploring the city, learning to fish and canoe.
 Each grade participates in a course that ties to their curriculum and is experientially designed to spark discovery.

 - More than 50% of students 6-8 play an instrument at school